Hakea chordophylla: Distribution and habitat

-Hakea chordophylla ranges across the interior of central and northern Australia, from western Queensland though to northern Western Australia, to south of Karratha.
+Hakea chordophylla ranges across the interior of central and northern Australia, from western Queensland through to northern Western Australia, to south of Karratha.
 A widespread species growing in spinifex grassland, woodland and scrubland on stony or red-brown sandy soil sometimes in stony laterite.

 Use in horticulture

 This hakea is a slow growing but attractive plant in cultivation, its leaves and bark a feature.
 Full sun and good drainage are helpful.